 Ohio Consumer Protection Laws

 The Ohio General Assembly has enacted consumer protection laws that mirror and in some cases expand federal law.
-The statutes, which are designed to protect Ohioans from deceptive practices and other types of illegal activities govern telemarketing, identity theft, auto sales, condo and home sales, pyramid schemes, credit cards and many other types of transactions.
-In many cases consumers who have been cheated are entitled to monetary damages.
+The statutes, which are designed to protect Ohioans from deceptive practices and other types of illegal activities govern telemarketing, identity theft, auto sales, condo and home sales, pyramid schemes, credit cards, automobile sales, and many other types of transactions.
+In many instances, consumers who have been cheated are entitled to monetary damages.
 Contact the DannLaw office near you to arrange a free consultation that will enable us to evaluate your situation and determine if you have a claim.